 I can still get some sun to help me stay sane

-I have both an in-person and global support system who love me
+I have both an in-person and global support system that loves me

 Advice if you are currently on lockdown